 The following is a selection of my all-time favorites.

-23 English Writing Apps Hemingway Would Totally Use
+23 English Writing Apps Stephen King Would Totally Use

 Whether you need to edit your writing, improve your vocabulary or get some writing practice in, there are hundreds of apps out there that can come in handy.

 Sometimes, the choice is so big that it can be overwhelming.

 For that reason, I have gathered my favorite English writing apps so you can have the best of the best in one post.

 Everyone makes mistakes from time to time.
 There are some apps available that can help us check what we write in real-time.

 This means you will know if something is incorrect as you write.
 It is a great opportunity to learn from your mistakes!